Skip to main content

 Located in the heart of downtown Toronto, OCAD U is at the centre of one of most dynamic and diverse cities in the world.
 Studios, galleries, museums, start-ups, and more are all just a few blocks away.
 Toronto is a city of neighbourhoods.
 Check out the blogTO.com site and you can discover the restaurants, stores and other local businesses that make each one unique.

-OCAD U does not have its own student residences, but has many housing partners within the city!
-As we know there are many new and current students who will be need a place to stay during their studies, we have compiled these housing pages to support you in your search.
+We also have many other housing partners within the city.
+As we know there are many new and current students who will be need a place to stay during their studies, we have compiled all these housing options to support you in your search.

 LOOKING FOR HOUSING?